 The enigmatic keep passed from the hands of the Dundas family and into various short-term uses.
 For a time it was used as a summer camp for children, before being purchased by the area's Masonic chapter as a retreat.
 Eventually they gave up on even that use, and though the Masons still own the structure (leading to the sometimes title of the Mason's Castle), it now sits abandoned, rotting and brooding in its wood, subject to the cruel hands of nature and vandalism.

 The curious history of the place, the tradition of every endeavor put upon it of failing, and its eventual abandonment have given rise to many legends about the house.
-Some say it is haunted by the ghost of Anna Dundas, who they claim was locked in an upstairs room.
+Some say it is haunted by the ghost of Josephine Dundas, who they claim was locked in an upstairs room.
 Others say that the three heart-shaped ponds on the property fill with blood on the full moon.
 There is no evidence that anyone was ever locked in any of the rooms, indeed, according to the history available, no one ever lived there for any amount of time at all.
 Fact however, cannot deny that the site has an atmosphere that can stir the imagination of anyone who sees the castle, alone in its mountains, with no company but the silent trees.